How Much Liability Coverage Do You Need on Homeowners Insurance?

 Find your best options in less than 2 minutes

-Your homeowners insurance policy does a lot more than protect your house — it also shields your personal finances from potentially devastating lawsuits.
+Your homeowners insurance policy does a lot more than protect your house.
+It also shields your personal finances from potentially devastating lawsuits.
 The personal liability section, known as Coverage E, is designed to pay for legal fees, medical bills, and court judgments if someone is injured on your property or you're held responsible for damaging someone else's property.
-Yet most homeowners accept the default $100,000 limit without ever questioning whether it's enough.
+Yet most homeowners accept the default $100,000 limit without ever questioning whether it's enough, even as jury verdicts and medical costs have climbed sharply through 2025 and into 2026.

-In this guide, you'll learn exactly what Coverage E covers, how the standard limits of $100K, $300K, and $500K compare, and which factors — from your net worth to your backyard pool — should shape your decision.
-We'll also walk through real-world claim scenarios and explain when a personal umbrella policy becomes the smarter, more cost-effective solution.
+In this guide, you'll learn exactly what Coverage E covers, how the standard limits of $100K, $300K, and $500K compare in today's market, and which factors (from your net worth to your backyard pool) should shape your decision.
+We'll also walk through real-world claim scenarios using the latest 2025 dog bite and premises liability data, and explain when a personal umbrella policy becomes the smarter, more cost-effective solution.

 Key Pinch Points